Best Allied Bombers of World War II

 1 Avro Lancaster - UK

 The best British bomber by far.
-Could carry a huge bomb load and could be adapted for various roles (e.g. the amazing dam buster raids).
-It could not absorb the punishment of the American B-17 and had to bomb by night-spreading it's bombs over large cities.
+Could carry a huge bomb load and could be adapted for various roles (e.g., the amazing dam buster raids).
+It could not absorb the punishment of the American B-17 and had to bomb by night, spreading its bombs over large cities.

-Most versatile heavy bomber of the war.
+The most versatile heavy bomber of the war.
 Truly an outstanding bomber.

 2 Boeing B-17 Flying Fortress - USA